AlikanakelaKarwowski/ML-Project2/Report.md

 # Introduction

-The problem we are trying to solve with this program is to see if we (using multiple differernt machine learning models) can predict the grade of property.
+The problem we are trying to solve with this program is to see if we (using multiple different machine learning models) can predict the grade of a property.
 The grade of a house is a number between 1-15, which denotes how well it was constructed as well as the overall quality of the house.
-A 1 is a very poorly constructed and practically falling apart house, while a 15 is overly extravagent in the construction material and would be equivalent to a celebrity's mansion in terms of construction and quality.
+A 1 is a very poorly constructed and practically falling apart house, while a 15 is overly extravagant in the construction material and would be equivalent to a celebrity's mansion in terms of construction and quality.
 For our dataset, we limited our classes to just predict grades 6-10 instead of 1-15 because the only ones out side of that range had extreme numbers that massively through off our predictions, and most people would go for a house with grade 6-10 anyways in real world applications.

 First we loaded up our data using the desired features, then we scaled the data down to a range between 0 and 1.
-This allows the models to perform better without actually changing the signifigance of the real values.
+This allows the models to perform better without actually changing the significance of the real values.
 This alone improved our accuracy by almost 15%.

 We then performed Logistic Regression, KNN, and multiple SVM learning models on our dataset.
-Finally we show the overal data (with graphs) and the statistics for the classes like min, max, mean, etc.
+Finally we show the overall data (with graphs) and the statistics for the classes like min, max, mean, etc.

 ---

 # Statistical Summary

-**Note:** Due to the way we handled the data, we were unable to get a realistic Median and Mode for *Each* class, so for those two stats we used the entire datasets Median, and Mode by calculating it in Excel or another table based software.
+**Note:** Due to the way we handled the data, we were unable to get a realistic Median and Mode for _Each_ class, so for those two stats we used the entire datasets Median, and Mode by calculating it in Excel or another table based software.

 Below are the statistical features of our dataset.